Nainikas/FPrime-with-PiCarX/README.md

 - ObjectDetector:
   - Custom UDP-based component.
   - Sends triggers via UDP (1 to start, 0 to stop) to PiCar-X (IP: 192.168.1.99, Port: 6000).
-  - Receives UDP detection logs and records them as FPrime events.

 The component will send Robot HAT commands via Python scripts rather than interacting with GPIO and I2C.